tzuchiangshen/msp430_code/fabooh/readme.md

 I really wanted a simple to use API.
 I wanted to be able to share code and have others use my code.
 I liked the idea of Arduino API but the implemention isn't really focused on small or efficient code.
-I then started to contribute my time to the Energia port of Arduino that runs on the msp430.
-I like it and we did try to be as efficient as we could be within the confines of the Arduino framework.
-One of the biggest thing we accomplished was to get a larger number of people using msp430-gcc.
+Around that time I started to contribute my time to the Energia project which is a port Arduino that runs on the msp430.
+I like it and we do try to be as efficient as we could be within the confines of the Arduino framework.
+One of the biggest things we accomplished was to get a larger number of people using msp430-gcc.

 This code is my attempt to retain the goodness of the Energia framework while trying to be as fast and effcient as I can be without worrying about breaking the Arduino